amro-kamal/amro-kamal.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Joined Datologyai as founding member of technical staff.
+Joined Datologyai as a founding member of technical staff.